What’s really most important?

 Ok, now on a scale of 1 to 10, how important is:

-Did you find that you rated questions 2 through 4 much higher than question 1?
+Did you find that you rated the question about money much lower than the others?

 If so, then you’re not alone.
 Most people will agree that “money is not the most important thing.”
 And that’s certainly true.
 However, money affects so many things that are important – our health, our relationships, our families, our self-confidence, our peace of mind.
 This is why I am such a strong advocate of financial education – because becoming financially independent allows a woman to live the life she was meant to live.